ExaDev/exadev.github.io/content/projects/Breadboard/Phase 2/LM Studio.md

 ## Introduction

-Here we demonstrates the integration of a local language model with a Breadboard using the LM Studio software.
+Here we will demonstrate the integration between Breadboard and a language model running locally on LM Studio.
 Below, we will guide you through the process and explain the functionality of each input parameter.

 <iframe width="100%" height="400" src="https://www.youtube.com/embed/0qr_Tk39zWg?rel=0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Objective

-The goal of this project is to showcase how easy it is to integrate a breadboard with a language model and to provide a step-by-step example using the LM Studio software.
+The goal of this project is to showcase how easy it is to integrate Breadboard with a language model and to provide a step-by-step example using the LM Studio software.

 ## Prerequisites

-- LM Studio software installed on your local machine.
+- LM Studio software installed on your local machine, see [Source](#Source) section for more detailed steps.
-- A basic understanding of language models and breadboards.
+- A basic understanding of language models and Breadboard.

 ## Inputs and Parameters